Disclaimer: Affiliate links help us produce good content. Learn more.

 Private Tunnel VPN was made by the legends behind the OpenVPN protocol.
 But how does it stack up against the competition?

 Private Tunnel VPN was developed by James Yonan (better known as the original creator of OpenVPN).
 OpenVPN is the industry gold standard when it comes to VPN protocols.
-It’s been downloaded no less than 50 million times.
-Thanks to its open-source code, developers in the security community are constantly improving it.
+Since its initial release in 2001, OpenVPN has been downloaded no less than 50 million times.
+Thanks to its open-source code, developers in the online security community are constantly improving it.

-We found the customer support system to be a bit lacking as well, but it seems to be the standard operating procedure for these low-cost VPNs to not offer live chat support.
+Private Tunnel is highly secure – to the point that we noticed trade-offs in other areas of functionality.
 On the other hand, the app is easy enough to use, so you generally won’t find yourself in need of too much help from the customer support team.